Th0masAndy/CCS26B-AE/claims/claim1/claim.md

 an independent Python integer-distance reference, rather than checking only the match count or a console success message.

-## Experiment command
+## Evaluation workflow

-From the artifact root, run:
+After building FPSI, run the complete Claim 1 evaluation from the artifact root:

 ```bash
 bash claims/claim1/run.sh
 ```

-The wrapper runs the existing quick smoke suite followed by the matching-boundary suite.
-Results are saved to `artifact-results/claim1/`; override the location with `FPSI_RESULT_DIR`.
-The existing smoke suite also checks prefix-parameter rejection.
+The wrapper automatically:

+1. Runs the quick smoke test and the prefix-parameter guard.
+2. Generates the correctness test data and exact reference intersections.
+3. Executes every applicable protocol configuration using file input.
+4. Compares every element in `output.txt` with the reference result.

+A successful default run performs 240 executions with no failures.
+Results are saved to `artifact-results/claim1/`; set `FPSI_RESULT_DIR` to use another directory. `TRIALS` defaults to 1 and repeats the complete correctness check.

+## Reusing test data (optional)

-To generate reusable point files and expected answers without running FPSI:
+Generate the point files and reference answers without running FPSI:

 ```bash
 python3 scripts/data/generate_boundary_data.py --output-dir /tmp/fpsi-matching-data
 ```

-To check those files:
+Then run the checker on those files:

 ```bash
 python3 scripts/data/check_boundary_inputs.py --data-dir /tmp/fpsi-matching-data \
     --output-dir artifact-results/matching-check
 ```

-`TRIALS` defaults to 1.
-Each boundary trial starts a separate process with `-try 1`, so the actual recovered points are checked on every execution.
-Input data is reproducible; protocol randomness remains fresh.

-## Resources
+## Requirements

 - Machine: one supported x86-64 host;
 - Memory: 16 GiB is sufficient;
-- Typical runtime: a few minutes after compilation with `TRIALS=1`.
+- Runtime: approximately 3–5 minutes after compilation with `TRIALS=1`.

 See [expected.md](./expected.md) for the pass criteria.